unicoe/pedestrain_detection/report.md

 [source code](https://github.com/rbgirshick/rcnn)

-At the time of its release, R-CNN is the state-of-the-art visual object detection system; it combines bottom-up region proposals with rich features computed by a convolutional neural network.
+At the time of its release, R-CNN is the state-of-the-art visual object detection system; it combines bottom-up region proposals with rich features computed by a convolution neural network.
 R-CNN improved the previous best detection performance on PASCAL VOC 2012 by 30% relative, going from 40.9% to 53.3% mean average precision.

-R-CNN applys region proposal method to create about 2000 ROIs (regions of interest) from each training images.
-And then these ROIs are wraped and feed into a CNN network for classification and booudary box regression.
+R-CNN applies region proposal method to create about 2000 ROIs (regions of interest) from each training images.
+And then these ROIs are wrapped and feed into a CNN network for classification and bounding box regression.

 ![rcnn diagram](images/rcnn.png)